CarlosFaccelli26/Bread-Butter-Milestone/README.md

 # Technologies and Libraries
   - **Technologies Used**
     1. [HTML](https://en.wikipedia.org/wiki/HTML)
-        - Used to create the content of the website.
+        - Used to create the whole content of the website.
     2. [CSS](https://en.wikipedia.org/wiki/CSS)
-        - Used to give the attractive design of the website.
+        - Used to create an eye catching website whith an attractive design.
     3. [JavaScript](https://en.wikipedia.org/wiki/JavaScript)
         - Used to make the website interactive.
     4. [Python](https://en.wikipedia.org/wiki/Python_%28programming_language%29)
-       - Used to handle the backend of the webiste
+       - Used to handle the backend of the webiste.
     5. [MongoDb](https://www.mongodb.com/1)
-       - Database to store information about users and sandwiches that has been added
+       - Database to store information about users and sandwiches which have been added.
   - **Libraries Used**
     1. [Boostrap](https://getbootstrap.com/)
-        - Userd To create a nice layout clear layout
+        - Used to create a nice and a clear layout.
     2. [Font Awesome](https://fontawesome.com/)
-        - Used to create a more attractive typography
+        - Used to create an attractive typography.
     3. [Flask](https://flask.palletsprojects.com/en/2.0.x/)
-        - Framework that works with python, all project is based on Flask
+        - Framework that works with python.
+All the project is based on Flask.
     4. [Flask Login](https://flask-login.readthedocs.io/en/latest/)
         - Dependency of Flask.
-Used to handle log in functionality
+Used to handle log in and log out functionality.
     4. [Heroku](https://www.heroku.com/)
-        - Platform used to deploy the project
+        - Platform used to deploy the project.
     5. [Git](https://git-scm.com/)
-        - Used to version control of the project
+        - Used to version control of the project.
     6. [GitHub](https://github.com/)
-        - Used to stored the project
+        - Used to store the project.
     7. [Balsamiq](https://balsamiq.com/)
-       - Used to create the mockup which will be the base of the live project
+       - Used to create the mockup which will be the base of the live project.
     8. [Flask WTF](https://flask-wtf.readthedocs.io/en/stable/)
        - Used to create forms on python and rendering on the templates.
     9. [Am i Responsive](http://ami.responsivedesign.is/#)
-       - Used to create a mockup. to add on readme.md file
+       - Used to create a mockup to add on readme.md file.

 # Features
-  1. Responsive on all devices
+  1. This project is completly responsive on all devices.
-  2. Description Section by Section
+  2. We will be describing the project section by section.

 # Testing
-Project was tested on validators online such as:
+Bread and Butter project has been tested on validators online such as:
   - [HTML Validator](https://validator.w3.org/)
     - ![Index](static/images/screenshots/index.png)
     - ![Login](static/images/screenshots/login.png)